mostafaelaraby/wavegan-pytorch/Readme.md

 ### Quality considerations

-If your results are too noisy, try adding a post-processing filter with `--wavegan_genr_pp`.
-You may also want to change the amount of or remove phase shuffle using `--wavegan_disc_phaseshuffle 0`.
-Increasing either the model size (`--wavegan_dim`) or filter length (`--wavegan_kernel_len`) may improve results but will increase training time.
+If your results are too noisy, try adding a post-processing filter .
+You may also want to change the amount of or remove phase shuffle from models.py .
+Increasing either the model size  or filter length from models.py may improve results but will increase training time.

 ### Monitoring